ch-stark/gatekeeperblog/blog/blog.md

 Now, let's dive into the step-by-step instructions for deploying ACM Gatekeeper Integration with ArgoCD:

-## Step 1: Create an ArgoCD Instance

-- Use the provided setup-gitops folder to create an ArgoCD instance on the Hub-Cluster.
-This instance should be created in the 'policies' namespace.

-## Step 2: Create ACM-Policies

-- Create ACM-Policies that wrap your Gatekeeper Policies to establish the integration between ACM and Gatekeeper.

-to setup the tutorial just execute the folowing files again the RHACM 2.9 Hub-Cluster
+To setup the tutorial just execute the folowing files again the RHACM 2.9 Hub-Cluster

 ```
 oc apply -f files/tutorial2/01_applications.yaml
 ```

 Gatekeeper setup will only be applied to Managed-Clusters with a certain label (modify it to your needs)